hphelion/documentation/cloudos/develop.quickstart-intro.md

 This topic assumes that you have already:

-* Installed and set up HP Cloud OS, following the instructions in [Install &amp Configure Your Clouds](/cloudos/install/).
+* Installed and set up HP Cloud OS, following the instructions in [Install &amp; Configure Your Clouds](/cloudos/install/).

 * Used the HP Cloud OS Operational Dashboard to define the OS image and related components for your cloud.